 If the producer is producing data infrequently, it can aid throughput speed and efficiency by periodically sending a current rowtime bound during a gap in its output rows.
 Receiving such a bound can enable waiting processes, happy to know there will be no further data from that stream earlier than that bound, to release results that have no further dependency on data with rowtimes up to that bound.

 Another solution is for the producer to close its prepared INSERT statement.
 This tells SQLstream not to wait for the producer to send rows or rowtime bounds for the query to make progress.
 The implication of this strategy is that if the producer wants to rejoin the query, it will need to send rowtimes at or greater than the high water mark that the query has reached.
 Anything less will be rejected as an out-of-order row.

-Both of these approaches are described in more detail in the Administrator Guide’s Correctness Mode chapter, where Timeliness mode is discussed.
+Both of these approaches are described in more detail in the topic Correctness Mode, where Timeliness mode is discussed.

 Suppose a stream S1 is producing 1 million rows per hour, and there are two processes reading from it, one of which is only reading 100,000 rows per hour.
 As time goes by, that one process falls further and further behind in reading the results sent by the producer.
 The SQLstream system can not throw away an output row until it has been read by both consumers.
 It can either produce the data, and buffer it until the slower reader is ready for it, or delay input stream processing until output streams have caught up.

 Delaying input stream processing lets the data back up through the system, like traffic backing up on a freeway.
 Feeder streams will eventually be prevented from sending records because their consumer, S1, has allowed its input queues to fill up.
 A further side-effect is that as those feeder streams are prevented from writing, any other queries that depend on those writers will also be forced to wait.
 S1’s delay eventually starves the faster reader, forcing it to wait because new records are not being generated.